terales/blackbird-docs/src/content/docs/apps/Mistral AI.mdx

 ## Connecting

-1. Navigate to apps and search for Contentstack.
-If you cannot find Contentstack, then click _Add App_ in the top right corner, select Contentstack, and add the app to your Blackbird environment.
+1. Navigate to apps and search for Mistral.
+If you cannot find Mistral, then click _Add App_ in the top right corner, select Contentstack, and add the app to your Blackbird environment.
 2. Click _Add Connection_.
 3. Name your connection for future reference, e.g., 'My client'.
 4. In the _API Key_ field, input your API Key.
 You can get it from [here](https://console.mistral.ai/api-keys/).